Sequences and Series

 8203 Geometric Sequences

-A geometric sequence multiplies by the same value (common ratio r) each time.
+A geometric sequence multiplies by the same number every step.
+2, 6, 18, 54 multiplies by 3 each time.
+The common ratio is 3.
 General term: aₙ = a₁ × rⁿ⁻¹

 4,374Sum of finite geometric series: Sₙ = a₁(1−rⁿ)/(1−r) for r ≠ 1.